The Chart for ReneSola Ltd (SOL) Is Flashing Mixed Signals

 Imperial Capital, on the other hand, stated in their research note that they expect to see SOL reach a price target of $22, previously predicting the price at $20.
 The rating they have provided for SOL stocks is “Outperform” according to the report published on May 02nd, 2019.

-During the last 5 trading sessions, SOL fell by -24.73%, which changed the moving average for the period of 200-days by +723.53% in comparison to the 20-day moving average, which settled at $12.78.
-In addition, ReneSola Ltd saw -14.26% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SOL rose by +2.70%, which changed the moving average for the period of 200-days by +821.77% in comparison to the 20-day moving average, which settled at $12.57.
+In addition, ReneSola Ltd saw 0.00% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading